 Pin number Wire colour Function Value

 1 red Power supply for GPS 5 VDC, 200 mA

 2 blue RS232-C Transmit data COM2

 3 green RS232-C Transmit data COM2

-4 yellow Power supply for sensor kit 9.6 to 18 VDC output, do not ground!
+4 yellow power supply for sensor kit 9.6 to 15 VDC output do not ground!

-5 grey Temperature input 4 to 20 mA
+5 grey temperature input 4 to 20 mA

-6 brown Air pressure input 4 to 20 mA
+6 brown air pressure input 4 to 20 mA

-7 white Wind speed input 4 to 20 mA
+7 white wind speed input 4 to 20 mA

-8 black Sensors ground 0 V
+8 black sensors ground 0 V

-shield thick black Cable screen housing ground
+shield thick black cable screen housing ground

-The 9.6 to 18 VDC output is 1 to 1 coupled with the 9.6 to 18 VDC power input voltage on the receiver power connector and for this reason is not fused.
+^{} The 9.6 to 15 VDC output is 1 to 1 coupled with the 9.6 to 15 VDC power input voltage on the receiver power connector and for this reason is not fused.

-The accessory meteorological sensor kit is supplied pre-wired with a 10 meter long yellow cable and waterproof connector and will be automatically powered and recognised when plugged into the LAS MkII receiver.
+The accessory meteorological sensor kit is supplied pre-wired with a 10 meter long yellow cable and waterproof connector and will be automatically powered and recognised when plugged in to the XLAS MkII receiver.

 Do not connect a computer to the sensor connector using the digital interface plug and cable.
-The 12 V power output for the sensors may damage the computer serial port.
+The 12V power output for the sensors may damage the computer serial port.

-If the meteorological sensor kit is not used, then the GPS antenna should be plugged directly into the connector marked 'sensors'.
+If the meteorological sensor kit is not used, then the GPS antenna should be plugged directly into the connector marked "Sensors".

-2.6 Aperture restrictors for short range applications
+2.6 Aperture restrictors for shorter range applications

-In case the LAS MkII is required to operate over short distances the aperture diameter of the transmitter and receiver can be reduced to 100 mm using the supplied restrictors.
-The LAS MkII can then be used over path lengths from 100 m to 1 km.
+In case the XLAS MkII is required to operate over shorter distances the aperture diameter of the transmitter and receiver can be reduced to 150 mm using the supplied restrictors.
+The XLAS MkII can then be used over path lengths from 250 m to 1 km.